ge8/docaas-devlab/README.md

 # LABS
 ### Lab 0: Check the app out
-is Deck Of Cards as a Service is an online service that allows users to create virtual decks of cards, shuffle decks, deal 2-card games, etc. We have three user plans:
+Deck Of Cards as a Service is an online service that allows users to create virtual decks of cards, shuffle decks, deal 2-card games, etc. We have three user plans:

 <img src="https://github.com/ge8/docaas-summit/raw/master/frontend/src/images/plans.png" width="30%">